Gravitational radiation for extreme mass ratio inspirals to the 14th post-Newtonian order

-The strongest EMRI events detected by LISA may have the signal to noise ratio up to $\rho\sim 100$.
-Thus, LISA can measure phase difference on the order of $1/\rho\sim 10$ milliradians by matched filtering~\cite{ref:Thornburg2011}.
-This suggests that the 8PN (14PN) waveforms will lead to LISA parameter estimation of System-I (II) comparable to numerical waveforms.
-Since System-II represents the inspiral in the most strong-field of a Schwarzschild black hole, the 14PN waveforms will provide LISA parameter estimation of EMRI comparable to numerical waveforms.
+The strongest EMRI events detected by LISA may have the signal to noise ratio up to $\rho\sim 100$~\cite{ref:IMRI_EMRI2007}.
+Thus, LISA can measure phase difference of the order of $1/\rho\sim 10$ milliradians by matched filtering~\cite{ref:Thornburg2011}.
+This suggests that the 8PN (14PN) waveforms will lead to LISA parameter estimation of System-I (II) comparable to the one using numerical waveforms.
+Since System-II represents the inspiral in the most strong-field of a Schwarzschild black hole, the 14PN waveforms will provide LISA parameter estimation of EMRI comparable to the one resulting from numerical waveforms.

-{\it{Conclusion and Discussion}}.~We have computed gravitational waveforms consistent with the 14PN energy flux for a test particle in a circular orbit around a Schwarzschild black hole.
-The high PN order computation has been performed systematically using the MST formalism~\cite{ref:MST,ref:MSTR}.
-We suggested the fitting formula of the energy flux, Eq.~(\ref{eq:flux_fit}), for more general case.
-Comparing the energy flux with a high precision numerical computation, we investigated the convergence of the PN expansion and found that the PN expansion converges well even at ISCO.
-The phase difference after two years inspiral between our new analytical waveforms and the numerical waveforms showed that the 14PN gravitational waveforms will provide LISA parameter estimation of EMRI comparable to the high precision numerical waveforms.
-These results indicate that one can construct LISA templates for the parameter estimation of EMRI if one derives sufficiently high PN order waveforms.
+{\it{Conclusion and Discussion}}.~Using the first order black hole perturbation theory, we have computed gravitational waveforms consistent with the 14PN energy flux for a test particle in a circular orbit around a Schwarzschild black hole.
+The high PN order computation has been performed systematically using the MST formalism~\cite{ref:MST_R}.
+We provide a fitting formula of the energy flux, Eq.~(\ref{eq:flux_fit}), for more general orbits around a Kerr black hole.
+Comparing the energy flux with a high precision numerical computation, we investigated the approach of the PN expansion towards the numerical results and found that the PN expansion converges well even at ISCO.
+The phase difference between our new analytic waveforms and the numerical waveforms after two years of inspiral is so negligibly small that it does not lead to any discrepancy in LISA data analysis.
+Thus, using first order black hole perturbation theory, one can derive sufficiently high PN order waveforms analytically and build the template banks to span the parameter space efficiently without recourse to a more expensive numerical computation.